 The dispute process for business credit reporting errors is similar, with the key difference being that disputes must be initiated with business credit reporting agencies.

 Once you submit a dispute request, the credit reporting agency has 30 days to investigate and verify your claim.
 It must notify you of the results of their investigation in writing once it’s completed.
 If it’s determined that an error does exist, the error must be corrected or removed from your credit file.

-What to Do If an Error Isn’t Removed
+What Can You Do If A Credit Reporting Error Isn’t Removed?

 In the event that a credit bureau incorrectly determines the information you’re disputing is valid, there’s one more thing you can try: reaching out to the creditor or vendor that’s reporting the information and dispute it directly.